Seagate/cortx-management-portal/experiments/full_stack/README.md

   ws://vmip:8192/ws

-### CSM-UI
+### CSM-GUI
-For now this is a sample UI which shows Notes and you can update notes as this is part of POC.
+For now this is a sample GUI which shows Notes and you can update notes as this is part of POC.
 Requirements:
 - nodejs : 10.15.3 or above
 - npm : 6.4.1
 - vue cli version : 3.9.3

-Run command in CSM-UI folder
+Run command in CSM-GUI folder

  `npm install`

-Build CSM-UI in production mode
+Build CSM-GUI in production mode

  `npm run build`